dnym/hinode-books/content/en/blog/fourth-post.md

 title: Fourth post (excluded from search)
 date: 2023-01-01
 description: This is my fourth blog post.
 It is excluded from the search index.
+lead: In the labyrinth of urban jungles, where concrete and steel reign supreme, hidden pockets of green serenity offer a respite from the relentless hustle.
+Our fourth post, although excluded from search, delves into the secret gardens of major cities—those overlooked oases where nature flourishes amid the chaos, providing a sanctuary for weary souls seeking tranquility and connection with the natural world.
+Join us as we uncover these verdant havens, exploring their history, unique flora, and the community efforts that keep these urban retreats alive.
 tags: ["blog"]
 searchExclude: true
 thumbnail: